Glen-tech/Project-Network-Programming/README.md

 **Hardware control and measurement over the internet.**

+This branch is used for development of the code.
+The final version is merged into the master branch.

 The sockets of all the codes uses the TCP protocol , the cpp files uses the zeromq library.

 client.cpp : Here the user can give commando's for filtering the data of the ESP32.
 This data comes from 2 sensors.